Det här är en gammal arkiverad spelning

 Her second solo record, The Golden Hour, will be released in January on Mississippi Records.
 The Golden Hour is inspired by Delta blues, West African guitar, country and western radio from the 60's and 70's, gospel, noise, rhythms, cycles, mortality, and praise.
 The Golden Hour features 12 improvisations for guitar and lap steel.

-Lori Goldston is an American cellist.
-She was the touring cellist for Nirvana from 1993–1994 and appears on their live album MTV Unplugged in New York.
-She is a member of Earth, the Black Cat Orchestra, and Spectratone International.
+Lori Goldston is an American cellist and composer.
+Accomplished in a wide variety of styles, including classical, world music, rock and free improvisation, she came to prominence as the touring cellist for Nirvana from 1993–1994 and appears on their live album MTV Unplugged in New York.
+She was a member of Earth, the Black Cat Orchestra, and Spectratone International, and also performs solo.

 "a one-man sonic mindfuck that refuses to land in any particular genre."